 Venezuela is a South American nation with spectacular landscapes comprising of forested tepuis, snow-capped mountains, mysterious caves, beautiful beaches, massive deltas, and dense, species-rich forests.
-Here is a list of some of the most famous natural wonders of the country.
+World Atlas has prepared a list of the top 10 natural wonders of Venezuela.
+Read about them below:

 10. Angel Falls